Narrowing list in search for Gachagua successors amid impeachment saga

 He is also seen as coming from a small constituency which might be seen as significant in terms of votes.

-For Ms Waiguru, the gender card and being a second term governor work in favour at a time there’s a push to bridge gender gap in leadership.
+For Ms Waiguru, the gender card and being a second-term governor works in her favour at a time when there’s a push to bridge the gender gap in leadership.

-She is also likely faced opposition in parliament during vetting as MPs currently have a frosty relationship with the Council of Governors (CoG) following the declaration that Constituency Development Fund is illegal.
+She is also likely to face opposition in parliament during vetting as MPs currently have a frosty relationship with the Council of Governors (CoG) following the declaration that the Constituency Development Fund is illegal.

 The lawmakers while commenting on the ruling said the CoG had a hand in the ruling which happened during Waiguru’s tenure.